Voices From War’s

 Thank you to The Rona Jaffe Foundation for ongoing support 2016-2019!

 Thank you to Poets & Writers for support for our workshops since 2013!

 Thank you to the Lower Manhattan Cultural Council and New York City Department of Cultural Affairs in partnership with the City Council for support in 2017, 2018, and 2019!

-Our NYC-Bronx class is hosted by the Morris Park NYPL.
+Our NYC-Bronx class, The Craft of War Writing, is hosted by the Morris Park NYPL.

 And we could use YOUR support!
 Contact us about getting involved…